amarawi/heat-templates/README.md

 * de-attached

 before the deletion.
 Fail to do so, the file system can be corrupted.
-Openstack Heat helpers do not take care of these yet (Havana).
+OpenStack Heat helpers do not take care of these yet (Havana).